 - Add pieces of rotisserie chicken, bacon or even chopped up chorizo to make this butternut squash risotto a non-vegetarian version.

-For more vegetarian recipes on Vikalinka, check out our favourites:
+For more vegetarian recipes, check out our favourites:

 If you make any of these, I would love to see your photos.
 Simply tag @vikalinka in your Instagram snaps to show off your creations!